PrimalHQ/primal-web-app/README.md

 # Primal Web Client

-This repo holds the web client of the Primal Nostr.
+This repo holds the Primal web client for Nostr.

 ## Setup